 Employee Wellness Programs: How They Save Money

-For three years, a school district implemented a comprehensive employee wellness program.
-This blog summarizes the research demonstrating that elevated health risks were reduced and medical costs were lowered.
-It is based entirely on peer-reviewed, scientific evidence.
+For three years, a school district implemented comprehensive employee wellness programs and saw many benefits.
+This blog summarizes the research demonstrating that elevated health risks were reduced and medical costs were lowered for this school district.

-For the three years prior to the implementation of a worksite wellness strategy, (between 2009 and 2011), the 3,269 employees of large school district in the Rocky Mountain area experienced total medical costs of between $11,000,000 and $13,000,000 per year.
+For the three years prior to the implementation of a worksite wellness strategy, (between 2009 and 2011), the 3,269 employees of a large school district in the Rocky Mountain area experienced total medical costs of between $11,000,000 and $13,000,000 per year.
 Equally sized employers in the Western U.S. experienced similar health care cost trends.